 However, a person is typically only diagnosed once the symptoms have become severe enough to impact their wellbeing in multiple areas of life like Education, Employment, Relationships, Physical Health and etc.

 If you have arrived on this page, the chances are high that you or someone you know is struggling in some way with a combination of symptoms related to adult ADHD.

-A professional ADHD Coach may be the answer!
+A Professional ADHD Coach may be the answer!

 SUPPORT FOR FAMILIES

-Families living with ADHD sometimes struggle to balance the needs (and challenges) of children and parents with attention deficit hyperactivity disorder with those of neurotypical siblings, parents, grandparents, and other relatives who may not understand ADHD symptoms.
+Sometimes struggle to balance the needs (and challenges) of children and parents with attention deficit hyperactivity disorder with those of neurotypical siblings, parents, grandparents, and other relatives who may not understand ADHD symptoms.